Skip to content

 If the agent still needs you to correct mechanical errors (wrong imports, types, error class), the loops are not tight enough.
 Typical causes: linter rules without remediation messages, too many any types, tests that miss the paths the agent modifies.

-The L1→L2 transition is high-leverage but not free.
+The L1→L2 transition pays off, but it is not free.
 Three conditions make it a poor investment:

 • Large existing any surface: strict mode on a codebase with hundreds of implicit any types floods unrelated files with errors.
 Fix cost dwarfs the agent benefit until most are annotated.
-Start with noImplicitAny scoped to new files; expand incrementally.
+Start with noImplicitAny scoped to new files, then expand incrementally.

-• High-churn paths with low test stability: if integration tests on agent-critical paths break frequently from schema or environment drift, agents learn to ignore failing tests rather than treat them as signal.
-Stabilize the environment before relying on tests as a feedback source.
+• High-churn paths with low test stability: if integration tests on agent-critical paths break often from schema or environment drift, agents learn to ignore failing tests rather than treat them as a backpressure signal.
+Stabilize the environment before you rely on tests as a feedback source.

-• Monorepos with shared strict config: enabling strict mode in one package cascades errors into shared libraries consumed elsewhere.
-Coordinate across package owners or use path-scoped tsconfig overrides to contain the blast radius.
+• Monorepos with shared strict config: enabling strict mode in one package cascades errors into shared libraries used elsewhere.
+Coordinate across package owners, or use path-scoped tsconfig overrides to limit how far the errors spread.

 Key Takeaways

 • Agent autonomy scales with backpressure quality, not with model capability (Anthropic).
-A codebase with strict types and meaningful test coverage on critical paths enables autonomous agent iteration.
+A codebase with strict types and meaningful test coverage on critical paths supplies the backpressure that enables autonomous agent iteration.
 A codebase without them requires manual review of every output.

 • Linter messages are the best form of agent context: they fire at the exact moment and location of a violation.
 Write custom rules with actionable remediation messages.

-• Prioritize integration tests over mocked unit tests for agent-critical paths.
+• Prioritize integration tests over mocked unit tests for agent-critical paths — the structural-verification finding LangChain reports from its Terminal Bench gains.
 They catch the errors agents actually make: ORM misuse, layer violations, transaction handling.

 • Pre-commit hooks are not optional.
 They are the gate that prevents the feedback loop from being bypassed.
-Without them, agents can commit and push non-compliant code.
+Without them, agents can commit and push non-compliant code that the Ralph Wiggum Loop would otherwise catch at the commit boundary.

 • Fix type errors incrementally.
 Enabling strict mode produces errors — this is expected.
 Each error fixed is a potential agent mistake prevented.